PennyLaneAI/qml/demos_research.rst

 Optimization
 ------------
 Here you will find demonstrations showcasing quantum optimization.
-Explore various different optimizers and applications such as the shots-frugal Rosalin optimizer, the variational quantum thermalizer, or the constant issue of barren plateaus in quantum neural networks.
+Explore various topics and ideas, such as the shots-frugal Rosalin optimizer, the variational quantum thermalizer, or the issue of barren plateaus in quantum neural networks.

 :html:`<div class="gallery-grid row">`